 65km, advanced, 7–10 hours

-Continue along SH67 for 12km to Waimangaroa.
-(One end of the Westport to Old Ghost Road connector ride.)
+Continue along SH67 for 12km to Waimangaroa (one end of the Westport to The Old Ghost Road connector ride)

 From the Waimangaroa store, ride up Stewart Street, turn left into Neighbours Street, then right into Denniston Road to begin the demanding 8km climb up the sealed road to the Denniston Plateau.

-Make sure to allow time to explore the historic reserve (the Denniston Rose book triology is a must-read for lovers of gritty historical fiction).
+Make sure to allow time to explore the historic reserve (the Denniston Rose book trilogy is a must-read for lovers of gritty historical fiction).

-Be warned: this is a big river and it is recommended that you take great care.
+Be warned: this is a big river, which can rise quickly following rainfall, and it is recommended that you take extreme care.
 Do not attempt to cross the river if it is fast flowing and brown.
 Even in dry conditions, the Orikaka/Mackley River requires wading through knee deep, albeit fairly slow-moving water.

-On the far side of the river, there is a 15-minute climb.
+On the far side of the river, there is a very steep 1km-long climb (gaining 200m in elevation).
 At the top, miss the first two left turns and then a right turn.
 Drop down to the pylon where the wires fork.
 At the pylon, turn left to follow the main gravel road.
 Ride down the main road that follows the pylons.

-At Pensini Road (New Creek), turn left.
+At Pensini Road, turn right.
 After 1km, veer right and continue for 1km to SH6 at the Iron Bridge.
 Turn left and cycle along the highway for 2.5km to the Lyell car park and camping ground.

 A helpful source of information about this ride, and other Heartland Rides, is Classic New Zealand Cycle Trails by the Kennett Brothers.